Why EOS Might Not Be The Ethereum Killer Everyone Thinks

 According to Coinmarketcap, EOS is ranked in 5th place.
 Take this in comparison to Ethereum which is ranked #2.
 Ever since 2017, Ethereum has remained in this spot only to trail behind Bitcoin.
 Even though EOS has shot its way to the top 10 cryptocurrencies, it still has a long way to go before it reaches ETH’s market value.

 And let’s compare EOS and ETH’s price charts.

 ETH Price Chart

 This value is due to the fact that ETH has been on the crypto exchanges for years.
 EOS is still in development, meaning that it hasn’t shown that value past its ICO funding.
 So we’ll have to see how EOS acts in the future before we can make assumptions that its better than Ethereum.
-While ETH’s price seems to be already pretty high, it has lots of upside – it is used everyday for general crypto payments, ICOs and right beside BTC when it comes to implement crypto payments in an online venture.
+While ETH's price seems to be already pretty high, it has lots of upsides – it is used every day for general crypto payments, ICOs, and right beside BTC when it comes to implementing crypto payments in an online venture.

 Team Interest and Community Backing

 Some skeptics say that EOS doesn’t have a dedicated team.
 The team has a small amount of interest in the success of EOS because they have raised a rather disproportionate amount of funds and kept only a few of the EOS tokens for themselves.
 In the past, we found many voices that encountered an “arrogant behavior” in EOS chatrooms, directly from the devs.
 Breaking it down to the crypto user as “end customer” this is not what you want to see as it would be far from professional if true.

 On the other hand, Ethereum is created by a worldwide team of passionate developers that want to see the platform grow.
 And, they are backed by a community of 1,999,999 members who all have Ether accounts.